thingsdb/ThingsDocs/v0/content/data-types/nil.md

 Probably the most simple type, it can be used as *no value*.

-It might be useful to use `nil` as the last statement in a query to prevent returning data which is not required.
+It might be convenient to use `nil` as the last statement in a query to prevent returning data which is not required.
 See the code example.

 > This code uses `nil` to prevent returning unused data: